Axway/flowmanager/docker-compose/README.md

 * Go to `docker-compose` path
 * Add license file in `files/flowmanager/license`
 * Run `./flowmanager setup` command.
 This will generate, add certificates in configs space and create a `.env` file (to add your certificates check [here](#add-your-certificates) for more information)
-* In `.env` file you can change values or add other parameters based on your needs
+* In `.env` file you can change values, add other parameters based on your needs or leave them as default
 * After you done, run `./flowmanager start`.
 This will start the container(s) with Flow Manager and database
 * Check the health of the services by typing this `./flowmanager status` command.